-Please check one box below to indicate your preference:
+Please check one box below to indicate your preference: I give my CONSENT for my child to receive gifted services.

-□ I REFUSE consent for my child to receive gifted services.
+I REFUSE consent for my child to receive gifted services.
 I understand that my child will not receive gifted services.

-Parent Signature
+Parent Signature_____Date